-4.1 For goods/services rendered by employees of the service provider at the premises of the service procurer, the service provider may call upon third parties (e.g. sub-suppliers, subcontractors) for the provision of its goods/services only with the prior written consent of the service procurer.
-The service provider shall remain liable for service provision in accordance with the contract by the third parties called upon.

-4.2 Substitution is excluded unless otherwise expressly agreed.
+- 4.1 For goods/services rendered by employees of the service provider at the premises of the service procurer, the service provider may engage third parties (e.g. suppliers, subcontractors) for the provision of its goods/services only with the prior written consent of the service procurer.
+The service provider shall remain liable for the provision of goods/services in accordance with the contract by the third parties called upon. - 4.2 Substitution is excluded unless otherwise expressly agreed. - 4.3 The parties shall impose the obligations set out in sections 3 (deployment of employees), 5